jonathanantoine/XamarinFormSwipeActionWrapper/README.md

 [assembly: ExportRenderer(typeof(SwipeWrapper), typeof(SwipeWrapperRenderer))]
 ```

+In the demo project, this is done in the *[AssemblyInfo.cs](https://github.com/jonathanantoine/XamarinFormSwipeActionWrapper/blob/bfdf1eb047f052d813bfc6cf31505ecc216a8f2c/SwipeActionForms.Android/Properties/AssemblyInfo.cs#L38)* file of the Android project.

 ## iOS configuration
 Nothing special has to be done but  be aware that this specific ios configuration will be enabled :